From Tamboril to Brauna: Talks with Tree Lovers

 Carlos Drummond de Andrade (Fruta-furto [Fruit-pilfering])

-The childhood tricks narrated by this poet from Minas Gerais are also part of the memory of many Brazilians.
-The Brazilian grapetree is one of the most popular native trees in domestic backyards all over Brazil, in many different seasons and regions.
-Native to the Atlantic Forest, its consumption is a heritage of the indigenous people.
+The Brazilian grapetree is one of the most popular native trees in Brazilian backyards, at various periods and in various regions.
+Native to the Atlantic Rainforest, the consumption of this fruit is a legacy of the indigenous peoples.

 Plinia cauliflora (detail)Inhotim

-Moreover, the jabuticaba occupies a special place in the tables of Minas Gerais.
+The jabuticaba occupies a special place in the tables of Minas Gerais.
 Other than its natural consumption, the fruit is the basis for jams, sauces, liqueurs, juices, and other preparations.
-One hour and a half away from Inhotim is the land of jabuticaba – the city of Sabará.
-Sabará produces jabuticabas since the colonial period, and is famous for the ancient practice of renting trees for visitors.
+An hour and a half from Inhotim is the land of jabuticaba – the city of Sabará.
+Sabará has been producing jabuticabas since the colonial period, and is famous for the ancient practice of renting trees to visitors.
 By paying a certain amount to the owner, you can eat as much as you want and even take some home if you wish.

 Mangifera indicaInhotim